Why Are These Concepts So Important?

 Since ‘balance’ is what is required for anything to remain in existence (e.g. survive), it is perhaps the only thing that can really ever be said to be ‘good’ (i.e. desirable), and so inversely, ‘imbalance’ is the only thing that can ever be truly regarded as ‘bad’ (i.e. undesirable).

-Although let it be clear that this opinion of what is desirable is subjective to the thing that wants to maintain its own interests or existence.
+Although it should be noted that any opinion of what is desirable, is always an artifact of the subjective perception of whatever being is seeking to maintain their own interests or survival through it.

 All of nature will simply unfold according to the laws of balance, without regarding any ‘extremes’ as being any ‘better’ than another.